flintlib/flint/README.md

 ## License

-FLINT is distributed under LGPL 3 (GNU Lesser General Public License).
-See the LICENSE file.
+FLINT is distributed under LGPL (GNU Lesser General Public License) version 3 or later.
+See the `COPYING.LESSER` and `COPYING` files.